Mergers of black hole-neutron star binaries and rates of associated electromagnetic counterparts: EM signals associated with BHNS mergers

 \subsection{Cocoon prompt}

-The observed increase of the afterglow luminosity with time for GW170817 can be robustly explained with a structured jet including cocoon \citep{Lazzati18}.
+The observed increase in the afterglow luminosity $\propto t^{0.8}$ for GW170817 up to $t \sim 150$ days after the merger and the subsequent rapid decline can be robustly explained for a compact source with a structured jet including cocoon \citep{Lazzati18,Ghirlanda18}.
+The VLBI observations of GW170817 also suggest that the early-time radio emission over the first few months was dominated by the mildly-relativistic cocoon and the late-time emission around $t \sim 150$ days was primarily due to the narrowly-collimated relativistic jet with an opening angle $\theta_{jet} \lesssim 5^{\circ}$ seen from a viewing angle $\theta_{v} \sim 14-28^{\circ}$ \citep{Abbott17b,Mooley18b}.
 The interaction of the lighter outgoing ultra-relativistic sGRB jet with the denser material ejected previously (magnetic/viscous/neutrino-driven wind from the disk and/or dynamical ejecta) along the rotation axis of the remnant BH generates a hot mildly-relativistic cocoon surrounding the jet.
 The cocoon expands approximately spherically after breaking out from the ejecta surface and produces prompt emission in gamma/X-ray bands with energy $E_{c} \sim E_{jet,iso}$.

 The cocoon energy is written in terms of the jet luminosity $L_{jet}$ and the time $t_{p}$ that the jet needs to propagate across the denser ejecta as $E_{c} = L_{jet}t_{p}$.
 As the jet head traverses a distance $R_a$ with velocity $\beta_{jh}$ in time $t_p$, $E_{c} = L_{jet}R_a/(c\beta_{jh})$.
 The jet head velocity $\beta_{jh}$ is estimated by assuming that the lateral width of the cocoon can be determined by balancing the pressure of the cocoon at equilibrium with the ram pressure of the jet \citep{Matzner03}, $\beta_{jh} \approx (L_{jet}\pi^2/\rho_a t_p^2 \Omega_{jet}^2 c^5)^{1/5}$.
 Here, $\rho_a$ is the density of the ambient ejecta and $\Omega_{jet}$ is the solid angle occupied by the jet.
 Substituting $\beta_{jh}$ in $E_{c} = L_{jet}R_a/(c\beta_{jh})$ further gives $E_{c} = (L_{jet}R_a^5 \rho \Omega_{jet}^{2} \pi^{-2})^{1/3} \sim 4\times10^{48}\ {\rm erg}$ for typical parameters: $L_{jet} \sim 2\times10^{50}\ {\rm erg/s}$, $R_a \sim 10^8\ {\rm cm}$, $\rho_a \sim 10^7\ {\rm g\ cm^{-3}}$ and $\theta_{jet} \sim 16^{\circ}$ \citep{Lazzati17}.